-You start with simple driving and move to more complex situations as you gain experience.
+You start with simple driving and move to more complex driving situations as you gain experience.

-THE FOUR STAGES
+The four stages of learning to drive

-- STAGE 1 is all about controlling your car.
-It's the shortest stage and aims to get you to start, stop and steer safely in quiet areas without traffic. - STAGE 2 is about applying your new car control skills and looking out for other road users on quiet roads with little traffic. - STAGE 3 takes longer and uses your Stage 1 and 2 skills on busier roads and in more difficult driving situations.
+Stage 1 is about controlling your car.
+It's the shortest stage and aims to get you to start, stop and steer safely in quiet areas without traffic.

+Stage 2 is about applying your new skills in car control and looking out for other road users on quiet low speed roads with little traffic.

+Stage 3 takes longer and uses your Stage 1 and 2 skills on busier roads and in more difficult driving situations.
 Now you start becoming a real driver.
-You learn to deal with traffic and other hazards to become safer in varied driving situations. - STAGE 4 also takes a long time and can be the longest stage.
-It involves driving as if you're a solo driver.
-You still have your Ls on the car and a supervising driver beside you, but you'll learn to make most of the driving decisions yourself.
-The aim is to build up lots of different experiences where you act like a solo driver.
-Then when you hit the road on your own you'll be ready.

-MOVING THROUGH THE STAGES
+You learn to deal with traffic and other hazards to become safer in varied driving situations.

+Stage 4 takes a long time and can be the longest stage.
+It involves driving in lots of different conditions, on all types of roads and in all types of weather and traffic.
+You will be practising making the range of decisions expected of a solo driver, while you still have a supervising driver next to you.
+Stage 4 is about getting ready to drive on your own.
+By the end of Stage 4, when you're ready to go for your Ps, you should be able to drive without frequent help from your supervising driver.

+Moving through the stages

 You need to work through each stage with your supervising driver.
 You need to reach the goals in each stage before moving onto the next.
 If you do it gradually and get enough practice, you will see yourself improve as you get closer to becoming a solo driver.